What is an Information Technology Degree?

 Program Options

-There are various program options available for those interested in pursuing an Information Technology (IT) degree, each catering to different educational and career goals.
+There are various program options available for those interested in pursuing an information technology degree, each catering to different educational and career goals.

 Skills You’ll Learn

-An Information Technology (IT) degree equips students with a broad set of skills essential for managing and supporting technology systems.
+An information technology degree equips students with a broad set of skills essential for managing and supporting technology systems.

 • Programming: Students learn programming languages like Python, Java, and C++ to develop software applications and solve technical problems.
 This foundational skill is critical for coding, debugging, and creating new software solutions.